 - Is your patient base growing consistently, declining, or has it plateaued?

-- Is there good chemistry amongst your staff members?
+- Is there good chemistry among your staff members?
 Do you each balance each other out?
 Is every member contributing and meeting expectations?

 - Is your team efficient and consistently coming up with ideas for improvement?